DianYu420376/CS262-Homework/README.md

 # CS262-Hw1-Chatroom
-NOTES: Sorry, we just realized a last minute problem that crashes the relay functionality, we need to fix that ASAP.

 CS262 programming homework 1
 This assignment is complished with multi-threaded server and clients.
 Each connection would be managed by a main thread for command communication and another thread to relay the message.
+ALL functions have been tested and should work correctly with multiple clients chatting with each other.
+You can chat with online/offline users.
+Once offline users logged in, all messages should be relayed in one second delay.

 The port is pre-assigned as 8084 and 8086.
 Required Python3.
 You have to make sure your port 8084 and 8086 is available if you meet any connection issue.

-There are already two tester users added, the username:password for them are: tester:abc123 abc:abc
+#### There are already two tester users added, the username:password for them are: tester:abc123 abc:abc

 Keep in mind that you can only send messages to exist users.

 Notebook is appened at the end of this README

-### How to run the server:
+### How to run/test the server:

   #### 1. First open up the terminal and run the server:
 ```